librechat/ExperimentProject-PeripheralBlurVR/README.md

-# CinematicFoveatedUnity
+# Foveated Unity with Pupil Labs
-Cinematic Navigation with foveated rendering in Unity3D.
+foveated rendering in Unity3D.